rrowniak/LearnOpenGLWithRust/README.md

 # Learn OpenGL in Rust
 This repository contains examples based on the excellent book *"Learn OpenGL - Graphics Programming" by Joey de Vries*.
 The code in this repository reimplements the concepts from the book using the Rust programming language and includes experiments and refactored results.

+This repository is a great starting point for anyone interested in experimenting with Rust and OpenGL.
+Whether you're a beginner looking to learn more about graphics programming, or an experienced developer wanting to explore new possibilities, this project provides a solid foundation for your experiments.

+Additionally, this repository can be used as a sandbox for creating more advanced projects, such as games or game engines.
+Our focus is on using good Rust practices and idioms, so you can be sure that your code will be not only functional, but also efficient, safe, and idiomatic.

+We welcome contributions and ideas from anyone who shares our passion for Rust and OpenGL.
+So if you're interested in pushing the boundaries of graphics programming in Rust, join us and let's create something amazing together!

 Note: This code has only been tested on Linux.

 The following is a list of the currently implemented examples: